alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 Unfortunately, the devil is in the details.

-I will describe in this article attention points I strived/struggled with in my last projects.
+I will describe in this article attention points I struggled with in my last projects.

 ## What do we versionize?
 How and where to apply it?